streaver/vue-preferences/README.md

 // prints "Current locale is: es"
 ```

-> This time the result is `es` not `en`.
+> This time the result is `es`, not `en`.

 ### Notes

 ⚡ Please note that the API for defining multiple preferences at the same time is
-different to the one for creating a single preference (`preference` vs `...mapPreferences`) ⚡
+different from the one for creating a single preference (`preference` vs `...mapPreferences`) ⚡

-🚀 In the near future we will be supporting other custom options that will add
+🚀 In the near future, we will be supporting other custom options that will add
 even more power to the preferences you set.
 Stay tuned and support!

 ## Contributing